-- DEA Department of Environmental Affairs (in MET).
+DEA Department of Environmental Affairs (in MET).

-- EfW Energy from Waste.
+EfW Energy from Waste.

-- EIA Environmental Impact Assessment.
+EIA Environmental Impact Assessment.

+MCA Millennium Challenge Account.

-- MET Ministry of Environment and Tourism.
+MET Ministry of Environment and Tourism.

-- MRF Materials Recovery Facility.

-- NDP National Development Plan.

-- PPE Personal Protective Equipment.
+MRF Materials Recovery Facility.NDP National Development Plan.PPE Personal Protective Equipment.

-- RDF Refuse-derived fuel.
+RDF Refuse-derived fuel.

-- SEA Strategic Environmental Assessment.

-- SME Small and Medium sized Enterprises.
+SEA Strategic Environmental Assessment.
+SME Small and Medium sized Enterprises.

-- SWM Solid Waste Management.
+SWM Solid Waste Management.

-Appendix 1 - Waste disposal standards
+Appendix 1 -

+Waste disposal standards

 One of the key decisions during finalisation of the Strategy (and regulations) will be defining the detail of the requirements on waste disposal standards, and the timescales required for implementation.
-This section provides initial proposals on the standards, for discussion.
+This section provides proposals on the standards, which have been discussed with stakeholders and will be finalised in the solid waste management regulations.

-It has been widely agreed by all stakeholders consulted that standards need to be improved on a stepby-step basis.
+It has been widely agreed by all stakeholders consulted that standards need to be improved on a step-by-step basis.
 Requirements must be affordable and realistic if they are to be successfully implemented.
-Clear timescales for implementation need to be specified alongside the required standards in the regulations to enable municipalities to focus resources appropriately.
-Timescales might be varied for different types of municipalities, to reflect their size and capacity, and the urgency of the situation related to potential impacts of the existing disposal sites.
+Clear timescales for implementation need to be specified alongside the required standards in the regulations to enable municipalities to plan and focus resources appropriately.
+Timescales will be varied for different types of municipalities, to reflect their size and capacity, and the urgency of the situation related to potential impacts of the existing disposal sites.

-The regulations will be adopted in Phase 1 (e.g. late 2017) and the standards will be implemented in Phase 2.
+The regulations will be adopted in Phase 1 (e.g. by 2019) and the standards will be implemented in Phase 2.

-The step-by-step approach to the increase in disposal standards is illustrated below, with each of the steps described in detail in the following tables, and more explanation then provided on Steps 2 and 3, and on the requirements related to protection of water resources.
+The step-by-step approach to the increase in disposal standards is illustrated below, with each of the steps described in detail in the following tables.
+A template is provided for a SWM Plan for Step 1.
+More explanation is then provided on Steps 2 and 3, and on the requirements related to protection of water resources.

 It is recognised that each municipality will be at a different stage in the implementation process; although many will be at the stage of working to implement Step 1 in 2017-2018.
+Some municipalities will decide to close existing disposal sites and implement new sites (Step 4), if funding is available.